 It’s not the most exciting advice, but if you haven’t already done so, this is the perfect time to develop really good habits that will help you look after your finances throughout your career.

-This might be your first experience of the working world.
+If this is your first experience of the working world, welcome!

 A word of warning, it’s not always easy and can take some getting used to - especially if you don’t feel as well off as you did as a student.